rhyscazenove/Rhyscazenove/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Here is an expanded and polished README.md for your GitHub profile.
-It blends your AI focus with your broader experience in digital product development, leadership, and purpose-driven technology work — while keeping a clean, confident tone suitable for recruiters and collaborators.

-⸻

 # 👋 Hello, I'm Rhys Cazenove

 I'm a software engineering leader and AI practitioner based in London.
 Over the past 15+ years, I've built scalable digital platforms across health, culture, and media — from AI-assisted internal tooling at the Natural History Museum to enhanced reading experiences for authors like Barack Obama and Hilary Mantel.